nginxinc/nginx-wiki/source/modules/set_misc.rst

-.. note:: We're using :doc:`echo_module's <echo>` ``echo`` directive here to output values of nginx variables directly.
+.. note:: We're using :doc:`echo_module's <echo>` ``echo`` directive here to output values of NGINX variables directly.

 When taking a single argument, this directive will do in-place modification of the argument variable.
 For example,